carsdotcom/pacer/README.md

 1. What does your PR aim to do?
 2. The reason/why for the changes
+3. Validation and verification instructions (how can we verify that your changes are working as expected; if possible please provide one or two code samples that demonstrate the behavior)
-3. Additional commentary if necessary -- tradeoffs, background context, etc.
+4. Additional commentary if necessary -- tradeoffs, background context, etc.

 We will try to provide responses and feedback in a timely manner.
 Please feel free to ping us if you have a PR or issue that has not been responded to.